Gypsy (1962 film): Home media

 Warner Home Video released the Region 1 DVD on May 2, 2000.
 The film is in anamorphic widescreen format with an audio track in English and subtitles in English and French.

 The Region 2 DVD was released on December 6, 2006.
 The film is in fullscreen format with audio tracks in French and English and subtitles in French.

 Gypsy is one of six films included in the box set The Natalie Wood Collection released on February 3, 2009.

-Gypsy was released on Blu-ray Disc through the Warner Archive Collection on November 20, 2012.
+Gypsy was released on Blu-ray through the Warner Archive Collection on November 20, 2012.